Contemporary European law: Pandettistica

 A continuation of the historical school of law was the Pandette (or pandettistic) school, whose major exponent was Georg Friedrich Puchta.
-The school owed its name to the “pandettes,” a 50-book compilation of fragments of works by Roman jurists contained in Justinian's corpus iuris civilis, and of which the members aimed at a critical study aimed at its conceptual reworking.
+The school owed its name to the "pandettes", a 50-book compilation of fragments of works by Roman jurists contained in Justinian's corpus iuris civilis, and of which the members aimed at a critical study aimed at its conceptual reworking.
 Other notable exponents were Alois von Brinz, Ludwig Arndts von Arnesberg, Heinrich Dernburg, and, above all, Bernhard Windscheid.

-The main idea of the Pandettists was strongly permeated by nineteenth-century nationalism, which proposed a sovereign state closed in on itself and devoid of non-formal communication with other states.
+The main idea of the Pandettists was strongly permeated by 19th-century nationalism, which proposed a sovereign state closed in on itself and devoid of non-formal communication with other states.
 Consequently, in parallel, the adherents of this current legal system were to constitute a completely closed system in which the jurist had to find the sought-after solution without venturing outside.
-The most noteworthy achievement of the pandette school was, above all, the elaboration of the concept of "legal transaction," unknown to Roman law but the basis of the modern doctrine of contract whose essential requirements it outlined.
+The most noteworthy achievement of the pandette school was, above all, the elaboration of the concept of "legal transaction", unknown to Roman law but the basis of the modern doctrine of contract whose essential requirements it outlined.

 Although pandettistics proposed itself from its inception as a doctrine opposed to codification, its studies nevertheless contributed to the emergence of the need for a positive law in tune with the liberal ideals that were becoming increasingly established.
 Moreover, the formal methods applied to the study of the digest were later used in the critique of other codes as well.
 Ultimately, it was the Pandettists, and in particular Windscheid, who laid the foundations for the future German Civil Code.